Belgium: Religion

+A 2017 Pew Research survey on religion in Western Europe found that 55% of Belgians identified as Christian, while 38% were religiously unaffiliated.
+However, only 14% claimed to believe in God as described in the Bible, while 41% said they believed in another higher power or spiritual force, and 39% believed in neither.
+Only 11% of Belgians reported attending religious services weekly or monthly.

 According to the Eurobarometer 2010, 37% of Belgian citizens believe in God, 31% in some sort of spirit or life-force.
 27% do not believe in any sort of spirit, God, or life-force.
 5% did not respond.
 According to the Eurobarometer 2021, 49% of the total population of Belgium adhered to Christianity, with Catholicism being the largest denomination with 44%.
 Protestants comprised 1% and Orthodox Christians were 1% of the total, other Christians were 3%.
 Non-religious people comprised 41% of the population and were divided between atheists (15%) and agnostics or non-believers (26%).
 A further 2% of the population was Muslim.